parrisbford/ELKSTACKPROJECT/README.md

 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
 10.0.0.7 ansible_python_interpreter=/usr/bin/python3

-[elk]
+-elk
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to ElkVm_ to check that the installation worked as expected.
+- Run the playbook, and navigate to ElkVm to check that the installation worked as expected.

 ### TODO: Answer the following questions to fill in the blanks:
 - _Which file is the playbook?
 Where do you copy it? nano install-elk.yml, inside of the /etc/ansible folder.